 The Residential Tenancies Legal Information Program is the best source of easy to understand, accessible and accurate legal information about landlord and tenant matters in Alberta.
 The program provides vital information to Albertans online, in print and in person.

-The Alberta Emerald Foundation is Alberta’s environmental good-news storytellers connecting the province’s environmental leaders and providing a voice to share their positive examples to inspire others.
-The Foundation is committed to providing year-round programming that engages, informs, and emboldens environmental stewardship in Alberta.
+The Alberta Emerald Foundation is Alberta’s environmental good-news storyteller connecting the province’s environmental leaders and providing a voice to share their positive examples to engage, inform, and inspire others.

 #301, 1240 Kensington Rd NW